Roomify/docs/roomify_accommodations/my_account/account.rst

 Username
 --------
-Your username is the id that you log into the roomify site with.
+Your username is the ID that you log into the roomify site with.
 To change this value, simply type in a new username, and click **Save**.
 If the username you have chosen is not available, an error message will be shown, asking you to choose another name.

 Password
 --------